Rural Homes

 Government commitment to 600,000 annual installations by 2028 requires doubling current rates.
 Plans to rebalance electricity-gas pricing by removing green levies from electricity will improve heat pump economics.
 The 2025 freeze on new gas connections and planned 2035 oil boiler phase-out reshape long-term heating choices.

 Properties installing heat pumps now avoid future stranded asset risks when fossil systems require replacement under tighter regulations.
 EPC ratings directly influence property values, with heat pumps improving ratings through reduced emissions.
-As buyer awareness grows and regulations tighten, properties with modern low-carbon heating command premiums.
+As buyer awareness grows and regulations tighten, properties with modern low-carbon heating will command premiums.

 Implementation guidance